warung-international/docs/docs/good-to-read/commands.md

 ## Levelling Commands

-This command only can be executed by every member. (some are limited to moderators)
+This command can be executed by every member. (some commands are limited to moderators)

 ### Rank Commands